sevifinance/Sevi-Docs/docs/intro.md

 # About Sevi

-Sevi is about fair finance
+Sevi is about fair finance.
+stuff here will go to the website

 ## Getting Started